NetSpud/URL-Shortener/README.md

 # urlShortener

-A quick and dirty URL shortener with a delete option powered by a secret key generated when the url is created. to run, use `node .`
+A quick and dirty URL shortener copied by the one built at [twitch.tv/codinggarden](https://www.twitch.tv/codinggarden) but using SQlite and with some additional features I built myself

-The packages required are:
+Packages uses are:

 ```
-express js
+ExpressJS
-mySQL
+Nanoid
-nanoid
+sqlite + sqlie3
-dotenv
+uuid
 ```